-- have come up during that period when Heather was managing.
-It wasn't as if it came out of left field to me.
-I would have been aware of ongoing challenges that were periodic in nature, yes. - When you took up the role in the Medical Director's office seven years later, you were aware from your experience of sitting at performance meetings that triage was and remained an ongoing issue?

-- 10 45 Q. Just let's look then at your role within the Medical 11 Director's Office.
+1 have come up during that period when Heather was 2 managing.
+It wasn't as if it came out of left field to 3 me.
+I would have been aware of ongoing challenges that 4 were periodic in nature, yes.
+5 44 Q. When you took up the role in the Medical Director's 10:53 6 office seven years later, you were aware from your 7 experience of sitting at performance meetings that 8 triage was and remained an ongoing issue?
+9 Α. Yes.
+10 45 Q. Just let's look then at your role within the Medical 10:53 11 Director's Office.
 As we noted already, you took up 12 that role in April 2016.
-Was that part of a natural 13 rotation of moving directors or assistant directors' 14 posts, or is it a case of, I've been in this seat too 15 long, I fancy a change and you apply for the change? - No, there was Esther came into post, Esther probably Α. came in in 2015.
-I think it is reflected more in Heather's statement than mine, she wanted clinical managers in the roles of assistant director. that time within medicine it was kind of split between 10:54 myself and a colleague, Barry Conway.
-But she wanted kind of a change of manager in that role.
-And so she asked Anne McVey, who was covering another portfolio at that time, to step into that and then I was offered to take on -- there was nobody really supporting Richard 10.54 at that time and they invited me to another role. - 27 46 Q. Let's just get a snapshot of what's involved with your 28 Assistant Director's role as you set it out in your 29 statement.
+Was that part of a natural 13 rotation of moving directors or assistant directors' 14 posts, or is it a case of, I've been in this seat too 15 long, I fancy a change and you apply for the change?
+10:54 16 Α. No, there was - Esther came into post, Esther probably 17 came in in 2015.
+I think it is reflected more in 18 Heather's statement than mine, she wanted clinical 19 managers in the roles of assistant director.
+But at 20 that time within medicine it was kind of split between 10:54 21 myself and a colleague, Barry Conway.
+But she wanted 22 kind of a change of manager in that role.
+And so she 23 asked Anne McVey, who was covering another portfolio at 24 that time, to step into that and then I was offered to 25 take on there was nobody really supporting Richard 10:54 26 at that time and they invited me to another role.
+27 46 Q. Let's just get a snapshot of what's involved with your 28 Assistant Director's role as you set it out in your 29 statement.
 If we go back to WIT-23433.
+And
-And you describe the key functions.
-We're going to spend a lot of time this morning focusing on what must have been one small element of your job.
-So help us in terms of what your role was on a day-to-day basis, working to the Medical Director, Dr. Wright?

-A. Well, as you can see there, there was what I would term as four main portfolios of work, with a fifth which wasn't kind of actually in my job description.
-In terms of medical education, I had responsibility for undergraduate and post-graduate education across both site, Craigavon and Daisy Hill with a team on both sites.
-We had to deliver, we had a contract with the Department of Health held on behalf of Queen's to deliver undergraduate education to medical students.
-Then we have a close relationship with NIMDTA, the Northern Ireland Medical Dental and Training Agency to both sites.

-With re-validation and appraisal, that was support for doctors going through the appraisal and revalidation process.
+1 you describe the key functions.
+We're going to spend 2 a lot of time this morning focusing on what must have 3 been one small element of your job.
+So help us in 4 terms of what your role was on a day-to-day basis, 5 working to the Medical Director, Dr. Wright?
+10:55 6 Α. Well, as you can see there, there was what I would term 7 as four main portfolios of work, with a fifth which 8 wasn't kind of actually in my job description.
+In 9 terms of medical education, I had responsibility for LO undergraduate and post-graduate education across both 10:56 L1 site, Craigavon and Daisy Hill with a team on both L2 sites.
+We had to deliver, we had a contract with the L3 Department of Health held on behalf of Queen's to L4 deliver undergraduate education to medical students.
+L5 Then we have a close relationship with NIMDTA, the 10:56 L6 Northern Ireland Medical Dental and Training Agency to L7 deliver high-level training to doctors in training on L8 both sites.
+L9 20 With re-validation and appraisal, that was support for 10:56 21 doctors going through the appraisal and revalidation 22 process.
+23 24 Research and Development was fairly straightforward.
+25 We have quite a strong research and development 10:56 26 function within the Southern Trust, particularly within 27 cardiology, but more recently within neurology and 28 respiratory, and we have been supporting that.
+We have 29 been keen to expand that and have been doing so in